 But Brenda saw that the location was ideal to offer great service to the downtown business community and their customers.
 So in 2005, 9 East Coffee opened its doors.

 We don't just want to give you great food and America's best coffee, we want to give you an experience that makes your day better.
 In a world that's running to catch up, we want to give you refreshing relaxation.

-Come enjoy lovely weather from our outdoor seating, or choose from table or lounge-style seating in our cozy and charming interior.
-We're intimate and quiet enough to let you catch up on emails (and naturally, wi-fi is free) but large enough that you can seat a whole table of friends for a chat or meeting.
+Come enjoy lovely weather from our outdoor seating, or choose from a table or lounge-style seating in our cozy and charming interior.
+We're intimate and quiet enough to let you catch up on emails, and naturally, wi-fi is free, but we are also large enough that you can seat a whole table of friends for a chat or meeting.
 And it goes without saying that the drinks and prepared treats will be out of this world.

-While you're with us, be sure and visit our Pretzel City store, where you can find dozens of cool souvenirs and clothing items honoring our city, many of them exclusive to us.
+While you're with us, be sure to visit our Pretzel City store, where you can find dozens of cool souvenirs and clothing items, honoring our city, while many of the items are exclusive to us.
 Community pride is always in fashion!